scivision/rpn-calc-fortran/README.md

 # RPN Reverse Polish Notation Calculator -- in Fortran

+The `funcs.90` module provides over 100 elemental functions not found in Fortran instrinsics.

 Legacy code Author: David G. Simpson

 ## Build

-    make
+    cd bin
+    cmake ..
+    cmake --build . --target install

 ## Usage

-    ./rpncalc
+    rpncalc

-  Usage:        Start the program, then enter numbers and operations separated by blanks or carriage returns.
+Enter numbers and operations separated by blanks or carriage returns.
 The contents of the X register will be printed after each carriage return.
 For example: